29 October 2024

 Of course that person doesn’t wanna pray.
 They believe they suck at prayer.

-Yeah, I’ve totally been the prayer leader who did this.
-And I’ve totally singled out the people whom I know don’t wanna pray.
-Because the only way we get better at this is through practice.
-So I’m gonna make ’em practice.
+Yeah, I’ve totally been the person who doesn’t wanna start.
+And I’ve totally been the prayer leader who did this—and I deliberately single out the people whom I know don’t wanna pray, because the only way they get better at public prayer is through practice.
+So I make ’em practice!
 Come on, Christians: Plow through the discomfort and just pray, dangit.

-Yep, I’ve been one of those kids.
-Adults totally do it too.
+Yep, I’ve been one of those kids too.
+Adults likewise do it.
 So rather than let history repeat itself, badly, I pick people to pray, and have ’em pray.
 They need the practice.

-I figure it’s the prayer leader’s duty to keep things moving, so sometimes I’ll give directions.
-“Okay Sam, you start; you got a minute. —Thank you; now Morgaine; you got a minute. —Now Ollie; you got a minute. —Now Edith; you close.
+As for keeping it moving, don’t worry about that.
+This is the prayer leader’s duty.
+It’s why I sometimes give directions: “Okay Sam, you start; you got a minute. —Thank you; now Morgaine; you got a minute. —Now Ollie; you got a minute. —Now Edith; you close.
 Amen.”

 Of course your own prayer leaders won’t necessarily do this, nor think to.
 So you’ve gotta make up for their lack of discipline.
 Be ready in case you’re called upon.
 Prepare a prayer in advance.
 Write it out if you gotta.
 Whip it out when it’s prayer time.
 Don’t contribute to the long pauses; contribute to the dialogue.